shaimaa122/Customer_Segmentation_SDA_Final/README.md

    -  `Stacking Classifier `is 0.5217
 - The best score compared to baseline is **Stacking model**

-- At the end, The Stacking model after using GridSearchCV with best params is 0.52888 the acurrcy is increased.
+- At the end,Optmize the Stacking model by using GridSearchCV with best params and the acurrcy is 0.52888

-## Conclusion

-In the end, I really enjoyed in final project, I do new Achievement in my life, It was interesting, I think in the future I will try to apply new challenges, thanks to both instructors, Mr. Winston Robson & Mr. Mikio Harman, they offered so much effort and help to deliver us to this point of learning, which we consider it in a higher level than where we were standing before 3 months